Piet Piraat: Characters

-Stien Struis "Steen Strong" (Anke Helsen): Strong, but a little dim, Stien tries to solve everything by using her strength, managing only to break stuff in the process.
+Stien Struis "Tracey Tough" (Anke Helsen) is a strong, but a little dim, who tries to solve everything by using her strength, managing only to break stuff in the process.

-Berend Brokkenpap "Brian Porridgechucks" (Dirk Bosschaert): The ship's chef, and a decidedly sneaky character.
+Berend Brokkenpap "Gordon Gruel" (Dirk Bosschaert) is the ship's chef and a decidedly sneaky character.
 Berend is constantly causing problems, staging pranks and generally annoying the rest of the crew, but he always gets his comeuppance, only to fall back into his old behaviour after apologizing.

-Steven Stil "Silent Steven" (Dirk van Vooren): His name translates to 'Silent Steve' since he is unable to talk.
+Steven Stil "Quiet Quentin" (Dirk van Vooren): His name translates to 'Silent Steve' since he is unable to talk.
 Although Steven is Berend's sidekick, he often finds himself on the receiving end of whatever it is that goes wrong.

 Comic adaptations

 Between 2002 and 2012, Piet Piraat was adapted into a comics series by Wim Swerts and Luc Van Asten.

 Film adaptations

-Like other Studio 100 characters Piet Piraat was given a feature-length film: Het zwaard van Kapitein Zilvertand (Captain Silvertooth's Sword) premiered in 2008 and featured Dutch actor Peter Faber as the Captain Teague-style nemesis.
-Many other films followed.
+There are four feature-length films of Piet Piraat in total.
+The first one was from 2005 called Piet Piraat en de Betoverende Kroon.
+The characters include captain Snorrebaard played by Johnny Kraaijkamp Jr. and a siren called Polyfonia played by Grietje Vanderheijden while her singing voice is done by Helen Geets.
+Other films are Piet Piraat en het Vliegende Schip in 2006, Piet Piraat en het zwaard van Zilvertand (The Sword of Silvertooth) in 2008, and Piet Piraat en het zeemonster in 2013.